-The most recent in hand washing.
-Most Americans are doing a great job of following Centers for Disease Control and Prevention (CDC) guidelines for hand washing and say they will continue to do so after the the COVID-19 pandemic ends, according to the Healthy Hand Washing Survey conducted by Bradley Corporation.
+Most Americans are doing a great job of following Centers for Disease Control and Prevention (CDC) guidelines for washing.
+They say they will continue to do so after the the COVID-19 pandemic ends, according to the Healthy Hand Washing Survey conducted by Bradley Corporation.

-Ninety percent of those surveyed say they are washing their hands more frequently or more thoroughly or longer than before and 78 percent are washing their hands six or more times a day.
-That’s compared to just 37 percent who washed up that often prior to the outbreak.
+Ninety percent of those surveyed say they are washing their hands more frequently or more thoroughly or longer than before.
+78 percent are washing their hands six or more times a day.
+Compare that to just 37 percent who wash up that often prior to the outbreak.

 In addition, 77 percent are washing their hands for at least 20 seconds or longer, per CDC recommendations.
 Prior to the coronavirus, the majority of Americans were not washing their hands long enough.
 In fact, more than half estimated they previously washed for just five to 15 seconds.